contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 | H:i:s | 24 hours, minutes and seconds, for example `20:36:59` |
 | g:i | 12 hours without leading zeros and minutes, for example `8:36` |

-{{< version "4.8" >}}

-**Enforce two-factor authentication:** Here you can enforce two-factor authentication for all members (frontend).
+{{< version-tag "4.8" >}} **Enforce two-factor authentication:** Here you can enforce two-factor authentication for all members (frontend).
 Select a page that visitors will be redirected to when they set up the two-factor authentication.

 ### XML Sitemap